Day the World Ended: Release

-The movie was released in December 1955, on a double bill with The Phantom from 10,000 Leagues.
+The movie was released on December 8, 1955 on a double bill with The Phantom from 10,000 Leagues.
 The pairing proved popular with audiences, due in part to some savvy marketing by Nicholson.
 In January 1956, the films were released to 250 New England theaters, grossing $45,000 from 2 Boston movie houses alone in the first week.
 In February 1956, Variety reported that the film, which the magazine said had cost $65,000 to make, had earned more than $400,000, and was on track to make $1 million.
 The film had a $96,000 budget.

 Reception

 TV Guide gave the film two out of five stars, finding it "silly but fun".
 Creature Feature gave the movie three out of five stars, similarly deeming it ludicrous but fun.

 Remake

 American International Pictures (formerly ARC) commissioned Larry Buchanan to remake the film in color for television in 1967, under the title In the Year 2889.
 Buchanan worked from the original script, resulting in little difference between the remake and the 1955 movie.